4 Keys to Improving Your Work Performance

 - Problems thinking creatively, especially on the fly

-Setting goals allows you to use your time and resources more efficiently.
-Instead of jumping at every opportunity that comes along, you’re able to guide yourself toward those big-picture goals more effectively.
+- Setting goals allows you to use your time and resources more effectively.
+Instead of jumping at every opportunity that comes along, you're able to more effectively guide yourself toward those big-picture goals.